Essential Sanitization Steps for Massage Therapists

 Not Massaging When Ill:

-If a client is known and suspected to be ill, the client WILL be expected to let their provider know, and to either cancel or reschedule their massage for a later date.
+If a client is known and suspected to be ill, the client WILL be expected to let us know, and to either cancel or reschedule their massage for a later date.
 We ask that all clients do NOT come into the office if they are ill or think they may be.

 We maintain a clean, sanitized, professional, and serene office environment through regular cleaning routines, rigorous sanitization protocols, organization of workspaces, and the incorporation of calming elements such as plants and soft lighting to enhance the overall atmosphere.